Reasons why people on lower-incomes vote for Nigel Farage / Reform

 But the article presents their “diverse” explanations, without much interrogation.

-When attempting to explain why less affluent voters in poorer areas of the UK opt for political parties that were set up to further the interests of grifters and billionaires, here are the underlying reasons I return to first:
+When attempting to understand why less affluent voters in poorer areas of the UK opt for political parties that exist to further the interests of grifters and billionaires, here are the underlying reasons I return to first:

 Us humans are not evolved to live in such complicated societies.
 Too much change, too much information.